adahollins/portfolio/content/work/1Alacritas.md

 weight = 1
 +++

 Alacritas is a made-up company that specialises in animation, mainly animation for video games.
 They wanted a design for their branding that presented as 'energetic', wanting to show movement and creativity.
+I mainly used Adobe Illustrator as well as some Adobe Photoshop to design this branding.
 <!--more-->

 ![](../../img/portfolio/Screenshot-2023-07-11-105605.png)